 Protecting the rights of religious minorities

-Location: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Vietnam, Lebanon, Morocco, Tunisia, Egypt, Iraq, Iran, Syria
+Countries: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Thailand, Lebanon, Morocco, Tunisia, Iraq, Iran, Syria

 This project supports minority activists and organizations that are working towards strengthening the rights of minorities of faith and belief, in regions where the need to act on these issues is the greatest: Middle East and North Africa, and South and South East Asia.

-The project targets up to 15 countries: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Vietnam, Lebanon, Morocco, Tunisia, Egypt, Iraq, Iran, Syria.
+The project targets up to 14 countries: Nepal, Bangladesh, India, Pakistan, Sri Lanka, Myanmar, Indonesia, Thailand, Lebanon, Morocco, Tunisia, Iraq, Iran, Syria.
 At the heart of the project will be building the capacity of local civil society and offer activists the opportunities to join forces and become the voices of their communities.

 The ultimate goal is to ensure that the human rights of religious minorities are respected and that these communities are protected from persecution and discrimination.